IPGP/cookbook/recipes/DragonPaneerChilli.md

 # Recipe for the Dragon Paneer Chilli

-_These is a list of the ingredients:_
+_Here is a list of the ingredients:_

 * 5 tbsp Ching's Schezwan Chutney
 * 1 Cup Paneer Cubes